What Government Grants Can You Get?

 Sums available start at £10,000, and there is no upper limit.

-In Scotland and Northern Ireland, these business grants have alternative names: the Grant for Regional Selective Assistance, and the Enterprise NI Loan Fund respectively.
+In Scotland and Northern Ireland, these business grants had alternative names: the Grant for Regional Selective Assistance, and the Enterprise NI Loan Fund respectively.

-Although the grant is restricted to England where the Regional Development Agencies administer the scheme, Northern Ireland, Scotland, and Wales each have their own versions.
+Although the grant was restricted to England where the Regional Development Agencies administered the scheme, Northern Ireland, Scotland, and Wales each had their own versions.

 In England, there are four different business grants available under the auspices of the GGRD.
 Each refers to a certain type of business project: micro, research, development, exceptional development.